NVIDIA/aistore/docs/overview.md

 2. Disable proxy for AIS cluster IP addresses/hostnames (for `curl` use option `--noproxy`)

 Note that `http_proxy` is supported by most UNIX systems and is recognized by most (but not all) HTTP clients:

+WARNING: Currently HTTP(S) based datasets can only be used with clients which support an option of overriding the proxy for certain hosts (for e.g. curl ... --noproxy=<HOST_TO_SKIP>).
+If used otherwise, we get stuck in a redirect loop, as the request to target gets redirected via proxy.

 ```console
 $ export http_proxy=<AIS proxy IPv4 or hostname>